amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I don't select the "I agree to the Terms of Service and Privacy Policy" checkbox
 >
-> And I click the "Sign Up" button
+> When I click the "Sign Up" button
 >
 > Then I should see a notification saying "Accept the Terms of Service and Privacy Policy before continue"

-**Scenario: Trying to sign up with a registered account
+**Scenario: Trying to sign up with a registered email
 > Given that I insert data previously registered
 >
 > And I select the "I agree to the Terms of Service and Privacy Policy" checkbox